intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 }
 ```

+## Internationalization approach

+The general approach is to translate everything in the frontend.
+We use paraglide to faciliate this process.

+The only exception is that referential objects are translated by the backend.
+The ACCEPT_LANGUAGE header in the request is used to indicate which language is used on the frontend side.
+The backend selects the most appropriate language to use (either the requested language, or the default language of the library).

+Note: generated documents (pdf, excel, word) are currently translated in the backend, but this should be migrated in the frontend.

 ## Access control model

 All objects in CISO Assistant follow a simple and consistent RBAC IAM model, including IAM objects themselves.